Jojoooo1/spring-boot-api/README.md

 Caching frequently accessed data is vital for optimizing application performance.
 This project leverages the default Spring cache mechanism, utilizing a concurrent hash map object.
-It can obviously be improved to use a centralized cache like [Redis](https://redis.io/).
+It can be extended to use a centralize cache like [Redis](https://redis.io/).

 ### Message Broker